jjmchew/jjmchew.github.io/JS239/02-studyNotes.md

       - Read (GET)
       - Update (PUT)
       - Delete (DELETE)

+    - PUT is typically used to update the value of a resource using a complete representation of that resource (i.e., send all required values back to the server)
+      - missing values are thus assumed to be empty (e.g., null or nil)
+      - some PUT implementations are more similar to PATCH (which only updates the values given and ignores the unspecified values) - this convention is less widely adopted
+      - PUT is **idempotent** (making a series of identical requests is the same as making a single request)
+        - (POST is *not* : multiple requests will add multiple entries to the collection)
+      - the URL used for PUT should be the same as the URL that will be used in future to GET the data

   - elements:  a representation of a single type of API resource
   - collections: a grouping of elements of the same type; commonly the collection is a "parent" and an element is a "child"